 Because of this, I don’t enjoy eating at regular restaurants anymore.
 Most of them buy from wholesalers with industrial foods of dubious quality, and I know in price and quality I can source things much better.
 If I went to a restaurant, I would want to go to a highly rated one instead.

 I’ve also started seeing numerous similar motifs in restaurants… the plastic busing cart from Costco, the common red and black fake lacquer stained bowl for Japanese food, blue and white porcelain style, and melamine plates.
-Even Harvard’s dining halls have soda machines much like that of a Costco food court.
+Both Harvard and Georgetown dining halls have soda machines much like that of a Costco food court.

 As the amount of humans in agriculture decreases, it certainly makes sense that there is a corresponding increase in a lack of diversity of food sources unless individual gardening effort (German Schrebergarten or Japanese citizen farms) is taken.